By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 421|Page: 1|3 min read

-The first primary symptom of narcolepsy is excessive daytime sleepiness (Singh et al., 2013).
-All individuals that have narcolepsy including children and adults show the symptom.
-Excessive daytime sleepiness affects the normal activities of both children and adults negatively.
-Adults with narcolepsy are usually unable to perform the occupational activities effectively while children with the disorder are unable to function effectively in school.
-Children and adults who experience excessive daytime sleepiness report memory lapses, depressed moods, extreme exhaustion, low energy and concentration and mental cloudiness (Singh et al., 2013).
+The first primary symptom of narcolepsy is excessive daytime sleepiness (EDS) (Singh et al., 2013).
+All individuals who have narcolepsy, including both children and adults, exhibit this symptom.
+Excessive daytime sleepiness adversely affects the normal activities of both children and adults.
+Adults with narcolepsy are often unable to perform occupational activities effectively, while children with the disorder struggle to function effectively in school.
+Those experiencing excessive daytime sleepiness report memory lapses, depressed moods, extreme exhaustion, low energy, decreased concentration, and mental cloudiness (Singh et al., 2013).
+Furthermore, EDS can lead to social withdrawal and a reduced quality of life, making it a particularly challenging symptom to manage.

 The second symptom of narcolepsy is cataplexy.
-Cataplexy is the sudden loss of muscle tone that causes an individual to feel weak and unable to control his muscle tone voluntarily.
+Cataplexy is the sudden loss of muscle tone that causes an individual to feel weak and unable to control their muscle tone voluntarily.
 Both children and adults with narcolepsy experience cataplexy (Scammel, 2015).
-Cataplexy results in a loss of muscle tone in strong emotional reactions such as anger, surprise, joking and laughter.
-Loss of voluntary muscle control is experienced by individuals with narcolepsy especially when they are waking up from nighttime sleep or daytime napping.
-The severity of injury of muscle control is characterized by slackness in the jaw, the total paralysis that is accompanied by fainting and buckling of the knees.
-The frequency of cataplexy in children is lower than in adults since individuals with narcolepsy experience loss of voluntary muscle control more in the adulthood than in their childhood (Scammell, 2015).
+This symptom often occurs during strong emotional reactions such as anger, surprise, joking, and laughter.
+Loss of voluntary muscle control is particularly prevalent when individuals with narcolepsy are waking up from nighttime sleep or daytime napping.
+The severity of muscle control loss can range from slackness in the jaw to total paralysis accompanied by fainting and buckling of the knees.
+The frequency of cataplexy in children is lower than in adults, as individuals with narcolepsy tend to experience loss of voluntary muscle control more often in adulthood than in childhood (Scammell, 2015).

-The third symptom of narcolepsy that is experienced by both children and adults is sleep paralysis (Goswami, 2016).
+The third symptom of narcolepsy experienced by both children and adults is sleep paralysis (Goswami, 2016).
 Sleep paralysis renders individuals with narcolepsy immobile while they are waking up or falling asleep.
-It further makes it difficult for the individuals to speak while they are waking up or falling asleep.
-At times, when sleep paralysis occurs, individuals are unable to breathe, and they tend to panic.
-Episodes of sleep paralysis do not last for a long duration since they are experienced for only a few minutes.
+It also makes it difficult for individuals to speak during these times.
+At times, when sleep paralysis occurs, individuals may find themselves unable to breathe, leading to panic.
+Episodes of sleep paralysis are typically brief, lasting only a few minutes.
 According to Singh et al. (2013), 40% to 80% of individuals with narcolepsy experience sleep paralysis.
+Understanding the mechanisms behind sleep paralysis can help in developing coping strategies and reducing the associated anxiety.

 Another symptom of narcolepsy is hallucinations (Scammell, 2015).
-Hallucinations experienced by narcoleptics tend to be vivid, and the individuals are usually unable to describe what they see after hallucinating.
-Hallucinations experienced by narcoleptics typically occur when the individuals are waking up or at sleep onset.
-An example of hallucinations reported by narcoleptics is sensations of being touched by a thing or person that is not real.
+Hallucinations experienced by narcoleptics tend to be vivid, and individuals often find it challenging to describe what they see after experiencing them.
+These hallucinations typically occur when individuals are waking up or at sleep onset.
+An example of such hallucinations reported by narcoleptics is the sensation of being touched by something or someone that is not real.
 According to Scammell (2015), 40% to 80% of patients with narcolepsy experience hallucinations.
-Hallucinations are more prevalent in narcoleptic adults than in children.
+Hallucinations are more prevalent in narcoleptic adults than in children, which may be due to differences in neurological development and the progression of the disorder.

 Browse our vast selection of original essay samples, each expertly formatted and styled